 In addition to the classic lectures, the congress will be supplemented by an interactive workshop and a discussion forum on 4 topic blocks aimed at working towards a consensus and summarizing statements of the participants and experts.
 In this way a practical utility value is to be achieved through direct discussion, which extends beyond the duration of the congress by publication of the consensus states.

-We would be very happy if you’ll come to Freiburg on 5 and 6 October 2018 to discuss with us.
+We would be very happy if you’ll come to Regensburg on 4 and 5 December 2020 to discuss with us.

 Peter Angele, Philipp Niemeyer, Tim Spalding & Peter Verdonk